lapatric/uniswap-fork/README.md

 cp -r v2-core/contracts v2-core-fork/contracts/core
 ```

 We then write a [deploy script](./v2-core-fork/deploy/deploy-contracts.js) to deploy our cloned factory contract.
 Additionally, we deploy two ERC20 token contracts (implemented [here](./v2-core-fork/contracts/TokenERC20.sol)) which we use to create a market (trading pair).
+Note that our ERC20 contract makes use of the `@openzeppelin/contracts` library which we must install using `yarn add --dev @openzeppelin/contracts`.

 Deploying two identical contracts with differing constructor arguments can be done very easily inside Hardhat by specifying the same contract artifact but different deployment names.

 ```javascript
 await deploy("TokenA", {